 BC Hydro - Engineers and Geoscientists BC Scholarships

-The successful candidates will be notified in December 2017.
+Successful candidates will be notified in December 2021.
 The scholarships will be paid directly to the student upon confirmation of registration.

-- Applicants must have completed first year of engineering or earth science studies by August 31, 2017.
+- Applicants must have completed first year of engineering or Earth science studies by August 31, 2021, and be enrolled in second-year courses for the 2021–2022 academic year.

 - Applicants must be full-time students in the current academic year.